-S R С J n.a I. S TRATEGY AND POLICY I.1.
+S R С J n.a I. S TRATEGY AND POLICY 1.1.
 Judicial organisation and policy 1.
 Is there a public authority (Ministry of Justice or High Council for the Judiciary) responsible for drafting gen- eral policies and strategic documents concerning the judiciary?
 2. Is there legislation supporting the courts or court organisation?
 3. Is there a guarantee at constitutional level (or at the highest level of the hierarchy of norms) to protect the independence of the judiciary vis-à- vis the executive and legislative powers?
 4. Is there a policy regarding the specialisation of courts and/or certain categories of judges?
 5. Are (performance) targets defined for courts?
 6. Is there a strategy and policy regarding the needs and planning of court resources?
-7. Is there a policy concerning the structure and compe- tence of courts, including geographical court location policy?

-I.2 .2.
-Mission, strategy, objectives 1.
-Has the court management defined a mission/vision and a strategy (basic characteristics of the judiciary are to be incorporated in this, such as impartiality, independence, legal certainty and access)?
+7. Is there a policy concerning the structure and competence of courts, including geographical court location policy?
+1.2 Mission, strategy, objectives 1.
+Has the court management defined a mission/vision and a strategy (basic characteristics of the judiciary are to be

 S R С J n.a 2.
 Does the court management give wide publicity to the mission/vision and strategy among stakeholders, judges and prosecutors and court staff?
 3. Does the court management translate the mission/ vision into concrete and measurable objectives and priorities?
 Does it have performance indicators?
 4. Does the court management determine critical success factors for achieving these objectives?
 5. Does the court management take the expectations of the legitimate needs and wishes of the internal and external stakeholders into account when drafting a court policy?
 6. Does the court management maintain a systematic contact with the internal and external stakeholders?
 7. Does the court management ensure a culture that is aimed at stimulating and inspiring improvements in the overall organisation?
 8. Has the court management determined the priorities on which court policies should be developed?
-9. Has the court management described how the decision- making process on these priorities should take place?
+9. Has the court management described how the decision-making process on these priorities should take place?

-I.3.
-Allocation of cases and delegation of responsibilities from judges staff1.
-Does it exist a system to monitor the workload of each judge continuously?Image: Continuously in the court provide the possibility to reassign cases or assignments in order to increase efficiency in the court?
-Is the court able to establish a flexibility among judges that allows such reassignments?Image: Continuously in the court?3.
-Has the court management drafted a policy regarding the delegation of responsibilities from judges to non-judge staff?Image: Continuously in the court in the court provide the delegation of responsibilities from judges to non-judge staff?Image: Continuously in the court management defined an objective method for allocating cases between judges?Image: Continuously in the court management defined an objective method for allocating cases between judges?Image: Continuously in the court management defined an objective method for allocating cases between judges?
+1.3 I.3.
+Allocation of cases and delegation of responsibilities from judges to non-judges staff 1.
+Does it exist a system to monitor the workload of each judge continuously?
+2. Does the court have the possibility to reassign cases or assignments in order to increase efficiency in the court?
+Is the court able to establish a flexibility among judges that allows such reassignments?
+3. Has the court management drafted a policy regarding the delegation of responsibilities from judges to non-judge staff?
+4. Has the court management defined an objective method for allocating cases between judges?